ChristophePatterson/Intro-to-command-line-bioinformatics/Hamilton8_practical.md

 >[!faq] Can you change the `tail` command so that it prints out the final 40 lines of the book?

 We can also find out information about a text file by using the `wc` command.
 You can find out how many lines of text are within a text file using `wc -l` command.
-Note that's a lowercase L for *Laura*, not a number one.

 ```bash
 wc -l TREASURE_ISLAND.txt